lbarchive/b.py/README.md

 ### `brc.py`

-It's the configuration that *b.py* reads from current working directory.
-Currently, only `blog` and `handlers` are used, it may read like:
+`brc.py` the configuration that *b.py* reads from current working directory, it may look like:

     :::python
     service = '<service id>'